Homelessness and mental health

-In a study in Western societies, homeless people have a higher prevalence of mental illness when compared to the general population.
-They also are more likely to suffer from alcoholism and drug dependency.
+A study in Western societies found mental illness, alcoholism, and drug dependency to be more prevalent among homeless people than among the general population.
 A 2009 US study estimated that 20–25% of homeless people, compared with 6% of the non-homeless, have severe mental illness.
 Other estimates vary.
 One 2003 study out of California suggests that 20-40% of the homeless have a severe mental illness.
-A 2024 systematic review and meta-analysis by JAMA (the Journal of the American Medical Association), consisting principally of Canadian, German, and American studies, found that 2/3rds (67%) of the unhoused had a mental health disorder, with a 77% lifetime mental health disorder prevalence among those who are or have been homeless.
+A 2024 systematic review and meta-analysis by JAMA (the Journal of the American Medical Association), consisting principally of Canadian, German, and American studies, found that 67% of the unhoused had a mental health disorder, with a 77% lifetime mental health disorder prevalence among those who are or have been homeless.

 In January 2015, the most extensive survey ever undertaken found 564,708 people were homeless on a given night in the United States.
-Depending on the age group in question and how homelessness is defined, the consensus estimate as of 2014 was that, at minimum, 25% of the American homeless—140,000 individuals—were seriously mentally ill at any given point in time.
-45% percent of the homeless—250,000 individuals—had any mental illness.
-More would be labeled homeless if these were annual counts rather than point-in-time counts.
+Depending on the age group in question and how homelessness is defined, the consensus estimate as of 2014 was that, at any given time, 45% of the American homeless—250,000 individuals—were mentally ill and that at least 25% of the homeless—140,000 individuals—were seriously mentally ill, with even higher numbers if these were annual counts rather than point-in-time counts.

-Being chronically homeless also means that people with mental illnesses are more likely to experience catastrophic health crises requiring medical intervention or resulting in institutionalization within the criminal justice system.
-The majority of the homeless population do not have a mental illness.
-Although there is no correlation between homelessness and mental health, those who are dealing with homelessness are struggling with psychological and emotional distress.
-The Substance Abuse and Mental Health Services Administration conducted a study and found that in 2010, 26.2 percent of sheltered homeless people had a severe mental illness.
+Being chronically homeless also means that people with mental illnesses are more likely to experience catastrophic health crises requiring medical intervention or resulting in institutionalization in the criminal justice system.
+Though most homeless people do not have a mental illness, those facing homelessness are struggling with psychological and emotional distress.
+The Substance Abuse and Mental Health Services Administration found that, in 2010, 26.2 percent of sheltered homeless people had a severe mental illness.

+Research across seven western countries, including the United Kingdom, found that people in emergency accommodation, predominately ment in shelters and hostels, experience diagnosable mental health conditions at a far higher rate than the general population of the same age.
+Estimate rates include psychotic illness (12.7%), major depression (11.4%) and personality disorder (23.1%).
+A Scottish study found that people experiencing homelessness are admitted to mental health services at almost five times the rate of people living in the most deprived areas and twenty times the rate of people in least deprived areas.

 Studies have found that there is a correlation between homelessness and incarceration.
-Those with mental illness or substance abuse problems were found to be incarcerated at a higher frequency than the general population.
-Fischer and Breakey have identified the chronically mentally ill as one of the four main subtypes of homeless persons; the others being the street people, chronic alcoholics, and the situationally distressed.
+Those with mental illness or substance abuse problems were found to be incarcerated more often than the general population.
+Fischer and Breakey have identified the chronically mentally ill as one of the four main subtypes of homeless persons, the others being street people, chronic alcoholics, and the situationally distressed.

-The first documented case of a psychiatrist addressing the issue of homelessness and mental health was in 1906 by Karl Wilmanns.
+The first documented case of a psychiatrist addressing the issue of homelessness and mental health was that of Karl Wilmanns in 1996.